- 9 Things To Do When Your Female Dog Is In The Heat

-It is a common behavior among male dogs to roam in search of a female dog in heat.
-Therefore, the male dog’s guardians should make necessary preparations rather than being sorry later.
+It is a typical behavior among male dogs to roam in search of a female dog in heat.
+Therefore, the male dog’s guardians should make necessary preparation rather than being sorry later.

 4. Use A Leash When Walking Male Dogs In Parks